nubosoftware/linux-remote-desktop/README.md

 ## Live Demo

-Live demo is available at:
+Live demo of end user's client is available at:
 [Linux Remote Desktop Demo](https://na02.nubosoftware.com/html/desktop/)

+To get a live demo of the Admin Control Panel, please email us at: [support@nubosoftware.com](mailto:support@nubosoftware.com)

+## Building and Running from Source Code
+Information is available at [docs folder](https://github.com/nubosoftware/linux-remote-desktop/blob/main/docs/build-from-source.md)

 ## Screenshots
 Example of a user’s remote desktop (available in a Chrome browser)